CollinsLord/beatriceshop.com/README.md

 # beatriceshop.com
-An onnline store for Beatrice
+An onnline store for Beatrice in Laravel